 A private sector landlord may ask you for a deposit or bond (usually one months rent) to cover any unpaid rent or the cost of any damage which may be caused during the tenancy.
 This bond must be protected in a government-authorised tenancy deposit scheme.
 If everything is satisfactory at the end of the tenancy, then the bond must be returned.

 If you do not have enough money for a bond, you may be able to receive help from our bond scheme.
-The bond scheme involves a guarantee in lieu of a bond to a landlord or letting agent, to enable applicants on our waiting list who would qualify to be rehoused as homeless (under the terms of the housing act 1996) to obtain private rented accommodation within the East Riding of Yorkshire.
+The bond scheme involves a guarantee in lieu of a bond to a landlord or letting agent to enable applicants on our waiting list who are homeless, or threatened with homelessness, to obtain private rented accommodation within the East Riding of Yorkshire.
 Demand for this scheme is very high and guarantees are limited, availability is therefore subject to funding and qualifying criteria.

-If you are eligible to register on our waiting list and would qualify to be rehoused as homeless you can find out whether you would qualify for the bond scheme by completing the bond scheme enquiry form online (opens in new window).
+If you are eligible to register on our waiting list and are homeless, or threatened with homelessness, you can find out whether you would qualify for the bond scheme by completing the bond scheme enquiry form online (opens in new window).

-Many landlords ask for a bond and one month’s rent in advance, we are not able to assist with rent in advance.
+Many landlords ask for a bond and one month’s rent in advance.
+In certain circumstances we may be able to offer help with rent in advance.
+To find out more please contact the Homeless Prevention Team on (01482) 396301.

 Top of page